ALEXGUOQ/ASPullToRefresh/README.markdown

 /// FOR SYNCHRONOUS CALLS ///

 /*
- In your subclassed FueledPullToRefreshTableViewController, call the following method:
+ In your subclassed ASPullToRefreshTableViewController, call the following method:

  - (void)dataToRefresh
  {